Richard Thornton (swimmer): Outstanding swimmers coached

 The most outstanding swimmer to come through his swim program at San Ramon was Matt Biondi, who swam for the club from 1990 to 1992.
 He was a U.S. Olympic team member in 1984, 1988, and 1992, and captured eight gold, two silver, and one bronze medal.
 Thornton also coached 2008 Olympic breaststroke swimmer for Brazil Henrique Barbosa from 2001 to 2002, and Pan American Games gold medalist in 2007, as well as 2007 Pan Am Games Gold medalist and Stanford swim team Captain Andy Grant from 2001 to 2004.
 He coached Stanford swimmer Pan Pacific Championships gold medalist Sarah Anderson from 1990 to 1995, and 1988 Olympic finalist for Czechoslovakia, Alex Marcek from 1990 to 1992.
 The club also produced a number of Olympic trail qualifiers and collegiate All Americans.
-Attendees at the 2004 Olympic trials included Leah Avilla, who Thornton coached from 1994-2005, John Dorr who Thornton coached from 1994-2002, and Amy Ng who Thornton coached from 1992-2001.
+Attendees at the 2004 Olympic trials included Leah Avilla, who Thornton coached from 1994 to 2005, John Dorr who Thornton coached from 1994 to 2002, and Amy Ng who Thornton coached from 1992 to 2001.

 A surfing enthusiast, Thornton died after collapsing while heading to the water to surf at "The Hook", a popular surfing location near Pleasure Point in Santa Cruz, California on January 4, 2024.
 He had been suffering from Multiple Myloma, a blood disease.
 Drowning was later determined as the cause of death.
 He was 65.